 Name: Bugle (Ajuga reptans)

-The early herbalists used the plant as a standard treatment for gangrene, sores, dislocated joints, fistulas, the overgrown liver and wounds; it contains a remarkable set of compounds for such an insignificant plant principally iridoids, glycosides, anthroquinones, phenols and mono and triterpenes.
-Although it was used by 20th century herbalists to treat tuberculosis and all forms of internal and external bleeding, the plant no longer has the prominence it once held.
-However, recent research indicates that extracts may have an important part to play in remedying the premature onset of hair loss.
+The early herbalists used the plant as a standard treatment for gangrene, sores, dislocated joints, fistulas, the overgrown liver, and wounds; it contains a remarkable set of compounds for such an insignificant plant principally iridoids, glycosides, anthroquinones, phenols and mono and triterpenes.
+And although it was used by 20th century herbalists to treat tuberculosis and all forms of internal and external bleeding the plant no longer has the prominence it once held.
+However, recent researches indicate that extracts may have an important part to play in remedying the premature onset of hair loss.
 The glycosides in the plant contain a chemical which appears to combat alopecia in males and may prove invaluable in restoring the hair follicles.
+Could be a winner.